All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 1. Define Your "Why" in Specific, Personal Terms

-Vague goals like "get healthy" or "lose weight" do not have enough emotional weight to sustain motivation through difficult moments.
+Vague goals like "get healthy" or "lose weight" don't have enough emotional weight to sustain motivation through difficult moments.
 Dig deeper.
 Why do you want to lose weight?
 What specific life experiences are you working toward?
 Write your reasons down and revisit them regularly.
 The more vivid and personal your "why," the more motivational power it holds.

 2. Use Implementation Intentions